nobinary/hope_board/README.md

 - notice board allowing users to post CREATE (C), LIKE and VIEW (R) all notes.
 Additionally, a user is able to DELETE viewed notes to see what's underneath.

-- the notes contains
+- the notes contains:
         1. text
         2.  date created
         3.  author (can be anonymous)
         4.  like button
         5.  #of likes

 - users have the option of logging in (AUTH) to unlock ability to view two lists: LIKES and AUTHORED NOTES.